resire02/capstone48_intro_to_microcontrollers/deliverables/5_lab-project/lab/lab-guide.md

 The LEDs() function controls the lighting of the amber LEDs based on proximity data.
 It uses the map() function to convert the proximity data into a number between 0 and 8, which corresponds to the number of LEDs to light up.
 The LEDs are updated every 200ms using a timer to create a smooth transition in the LED pattern.
 The MCP23008 expander controls the LEDs, with LOW turning the LEDs on and HIGH turning them off.

+📌 The full source code for this sketch is located at [5_lab-project/ProximityLED/ProximityLED.ino](../../../deliverables/5_lab-project/lab/code/ProximityLED/ProximityLED.ino)

 # Combining the Subsystems

 To combine the interactive subsystems into one Smart Home system, follow these steps: